MASOM0B/Week-5/README.md

 .sqn
 ```

-Prokka actually used Prodigal and the number of genes were slightly different.
+Prokka actually used Prodigal and the number of genes was slightly different.
-prokka: Comprehensive genome annotation Annotates CDS, tRNAs, rRNAs, pseudogenes, and non-coding elements Functional annotation using databases ; takes a lot more time to run and has more filters.
+prokka: Comprehensive genome annotation Annotates CDS, tRNAs, rRNAs, pseudogenes, and non-coding elements Functional annotation using databases; takes a lot more time to run and has more filters.
+This is why Prokka gave us less genes.
-prodigal: CDS oriented only
+prodigal: CDS oriented only with less run time so it would have less filters, hence less files too.

 ## 5